Search element - Quick search bar

 Breastfed babies are used to controlling how much milk they take at each feed.
 They come off the breast when they’ve had enough.

-It applies whether you are feeding expressed breastmilk or formula to the baby.
+This information is relevant for mums and carers.
+Anyone feeding a baby with a bottle can use paced feeding techniques.
+This applies whether you are feeding expressed breastmilk or formula to the baby.
 In both cases, prepare and offer feeds in small amounts.

 Why give baby control of the pace of feeds?